Vatsim-Scandinavia/controlcenter/README.md

 4. Run `php artisan serve` to host the page at `localhost:8000` in development environment.

 ## Configuring
-To have Control Center reflect your subdivision correctly, you need to do some tweaks.
-Once you've made your user admin by manipulating the database, you can access `Administration -> Settings` in menu to tweak the most basic settings for your subdivision.
+To have Control Center reflect your division correctly, you need to do some tweaks.
+Once you've made your user admin by manipulating the database, you can access `Administration -> Settings` in menu to tweak the most basic settings for your division.

 *You are also required to configure logic and datasets in the MySQL database as described in [CONFIGURE.md](CONFIGURE.md) with examples*